agmcfarland/FTPDataExchange/README.md

 ### FTPDataExchange Class Walkthrough:

 #### Class Overview:
-The `FTPDataExchange` class is designed for managing file transfers and operations on Box using FTP.
-It utilizes the `ftplib` library for FTP operations.
+The `FTPDataExchange` class is designed for managing file transfers and operations to and from Box using FTP using the `ftplib` library.

 #### Attributes:
 - `host (str)`: The FTP host for the Box account.